behnammodi/reactima/README.md

 ## Reactima: Animation Library for React Projects

-Here is a basic example showcasing the usage of `reactima` in a React project:
+Here are some basic example showcasing the usage of `reactima` in a React project:

+## The first example:

 https://codesandbox.io/p/sandbox/reactima-forked-yinnjk